westialdev/fill-the-jar/README.md

 This project has been created for a special Leadtech's middle end team speech although it is thought as dojo-like session as well.

+## Important warnings ##

+Do not connect the Raspberry Pi pins if you do not know your specific device model pinout.

+Do not put animals in the water because with the "cable pelao" sensor, a small current goes through the water.

 ## Fill the Jar exercise ##

 There is a webpage interface with a tap, a button and a jar with a maximum level